jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

         isInputLabelHidden
         ref={this.completer}
         onSearch={this.onSearchChangeHandler}
-        placeholder="This custom implementation allows you to select by pressing TAB" searchValue={value}
+        placeholder="This custom implementation logs a special message when you press e" searchValue={value}
         onBackspacePill={this.deleteLastPerson}
         pills={this.renderPills(selectedPeopleIds)}